Log in

 Preparing for the Snow Geese:

-The winter wheat farming is a process that started on July 15 to brush hog the 200 acres of wheat fields.
+The winter wheat farming is a process that started on July 15 when we began to brush hog the 200 acres of wheat fields.
 Next we will disk all fields twice, then use the cultivator on all fields.
 The final process is using two seed drills to plant the wheat seed.
 Would you like to help?
 Contact Us for information about the volunteer work crew.

 Photos by Donnie Simmons